- Where are your natural interests and tendencies pointing?

 Abby Lawson is the Queen of organizing and printables.
 She has a course for beginners on how to start a blog, one on creating and marketing your first ebook.
 Her blog has an understated sweetness and purity that is surprisingly genuine!

 Ash Aimbridge is the queen of freelancing and services.
-She is the total opposite of Abby Lawson!
-The Middle Finger Project Ash is
+She is the complete opposite of Abby Lawson!

-I would love to get the two of them together for a blogging panel sometime just to see what would happen!
+Ash is purposely outrageous but just as effective.
+I signed up her 2019 writing workshop.
+I would love to get the two of them together for a blogging panel to see what would happen!

 Alex and Lauren of Create and Go are the Duke and Duchess of Affiliate marketing: They are inspiring and smart.

-Their courses are reasonably priced and really give you a nice overview of what is entailed in making a blogging business work but in really easy to understand format with video and tons of PDF downloads.
+Their courses are reasonably priced and give you an excellent overview of how to make a blogging business work but in really easy to understand format with video and lots of PDF downloads.

 They are always updating their courses.
 There is so much information that I still have not implemented everything they suggest.